Sacramento Monarchs

-The Sacramento Monarchs were a basketball team based in Sacramento, California.
+The Sacramento Monarchs were a professional basketball team based in Sacramento, California.
 They played in the Women's National Basketball Association (WNBA) from 1997 until folding on November 20, 2009.
 They played their home games at ARCO Arena.

 The Monarchs were one of the WNBA's eight original franchises and were noted early on for standout players Ticha Penicheiro, Ruthie Bolton and Yolanda Griffith.
 They were the sister franchise of the Sacramento Kings National Basketball Association (NBA) team.
 They were one of the more successful WNBA franchises on the court, though they often trailed behind perennial Western Conference champions the Houston Comets and the Los Angeles Sparks.
 However, in 2005, the team brought Sacramento its first championship, winning the WNBA Finals for the only time.

-Franchise history
+History

 Origins (1997–2003)

 The Monarchs made an impact in the WNBA almost immediately.
-With the hiring of Portuguese national team player Ticha Penicheiro, popular player Ruthie Bolton and prolific scorer Yolanda Griffith, all of whom have been WNBA All-Stars, the Monarchs have been able to make the playoffs almost every year so far, but were normally eliminated before reaching the WNBA Finals.
+With the hiring of Portuguese national team player Ticha Penicheiro, popular player Ruthie Bolton and prolific scorer Yolanda Griffith, all of whom have been WNBA All-Stars, the Monarchs made the playoffs almost every year during this time, but were eliminated before reaching the WNBA Finals.